crawfordpw/ChessGame/README.md

 	- Pawn Promotion

 TODO:
-- Display of player clock to the UI and logic for ending the game if time has reached zero
 - Ability to Undo a move
 - Starting window for a user to select various options. eg. time limit, player color, number of players etc.
 - Save and Load a game